Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 tx.add_transfer_chx_action(beneficiary1_wallet_addr, chx_distribution)
 ```

-The action to distribute CHX to the wallet address of the first beneficiary, decrease or increase these entries based on your requirements, **REMEMBER** to ensure that this aligns with both Line 51 & 21+
+The action to distribute CHX to the wallet address of the first beneficiary, add or remove these variables based on your requirements, **REMEMBER** to ensure that this aligns with both Line 51 & 21+

 ___